Ladvien/ladvien.github.io/_posts/2017-07-06-most-recent-assessment.md

 Aha!
 That's it!

-What the group by did was say, "Ok, SQL, create a group of data where the rows PersonalID are the same.
+What the GROUP BY did was say, "Ok, SQL, create a group of data where the rows PersonalID are the same.
 Now, for each group, take the row with the greatest EntryDate."

 This gives exactly what we want.
 A single row per participant.